nofuture2077/HeheChat/README.md

 ## Overview

-HeheChat is a powerful Twitch streaming companion application designed to enhance streamers' and viewers' experience with comprehensive chat, alert, and stream management features.
+Best Twitch Chat and Alerts Companion App both for IRL and Desktp streaming.

 ## Features